 Don’t undervalue the semantic layer!

-The semantic layer is the step in preparation where the business logic is performed, joins are defined, and data is formatted from its raw form so that it’s understandable and logical for users going forward.
+The semantic layer is the step in preparation where the business logic is performed, joins are defined, and data is formatted from its raw form so it’s understandable and logical for users going forward.
 For Power BI users, for example, you would likely generate tabular models within SSAS.
-With a strong semantic layer in place before you even get to the BI tool there will be little to no data management to be done in the tool itself.
-This means there is less processing that the BI tool needs to handle, and a much cleaner governance system.
+With a strong semantic layer in place before you even get to the BI tool, there will be little to no data management to be done in the tool itself.
+This means there is less processing the BI tool needs to handle and a much cleaner governance system.

-This is one of the many strengths of the BI tool Looker, which is built specifically to handle the semantic layer as well as create visualizations.
+This is one of the many strengths of Looker, which is built specifically to handle the semantic layer as well as create visualizations.
 It forces you to define the logic in the tool itself before you start creating visuals.

 It’s often tempting to skip the data prep steps in favor of putting out a finished product quickly, but remember: Your dashboard is only as good as the data underneath it.

-About to use a tree-map to demonstrate relationships between 3 variables at once?
-What about a 3D, 3-axis representation of sales?
+About to use a tree-map to demonstrate relationships among three variables at once?
+What about a 3-D, three-axis representation of sales?
 Most of the time: don’t.
 Visualizing data isn’t about making something flashy – it’s about creating something simple that someone can gain insight from at a glance.
-For almost any complex visualization, there is a simpler solution available, like splitting up the graph into multiple, more focused ones.
+For almost any complex visualization, there is a simpler solution available, like splitting up the graph into multiple, more focused graphs.

-You may notice a theme with most of these principles: slow down and plan.
+You may notice a theme with most of these principles for dashboard development: Slow down and plan.
 It’s tempting to jump right into creating visuals, but never underestimate the value of planning and defining your steps first.
-Doing that will help ensure your dashboard is clean, consistent, and most importantly, provides value.
+Doing that will help ensure your dashboard is clean, consistent, and most important, valuable.

 If you need help planning, implementing, or finding insights in your dashboards, the Aptitive team can help.
-Our certified consultants have the knowledge, training and experience to help you drive the most value from your dashboard tool.
-Contact us today for a no-cost consultation.
+Our certified consultants have the knowledge, training, and experience to help you drive the most value from your dashboard tool.
+Contact us today to learn about our data visualization starter pack.